 (Photo of Chris Mack: Sam Upshaw Jr. - Courier Journal via Imagn Content Services, LLC)

-*Mobile users can scroll left & right on the table*
+*mobile users can scroll left and right on the table*

 |Point Guard||Shooting Guard||Small Forward||Power Forward||Center|

 If Louisville does go after a point guard in this class, Mack and his staff will likely focus on McMillan IV.
 Why?
 Well, not only is he a top 60 prospect according to 247Sports, but there are a ton of family connections with the 6-foot-1, 170-pound Cincinnati native.
 His father, Paul McMillan III, played against Mack in high school, and his wife, Christi, coached his sister.

 Out of the two guards that Louisville is currently in the mix for, they are in the best standing with Rodney Rice.
 The 6-foot-4, 185 guard was offered by Louisville early last summer, and assistant coach Mike Pegues has an advantage other schools don't, as he is from Rice's alma mater of DeMatha Catholic (MD.).
 As of now, it appears to be a three-horse race between Louisville, Indiana and Alabama.